Common searches

 Clarify whether the first focus should be clarity, pace, or page presentation.

-If support is a good fit, the initial path is explained clearly.
+If guidance is a good fit, the initial path is explained clearly.

 Practice stays guided so the learner knows what to repeat between sessions.